-The Field Museum is a revered Chicago institution and one of the world’s great museums of natural history.
-Their immersive exhibits explore everything from ancient cultures to the latest scientific discoveries, drawing from an astounding collection of more than 24 million objects.
+The Field Museum is a revered Chicago institution and one of the world’s great natural history museums.
+The immersive exhibits explore everything from ancient cultures to the latest scientific discoveries, drawing from an astounding collection of more than 24 million objects.
 Explore an ancient Egyptian tomb, meet the planet’s largest creature, get eye-level with insects, discover ancient civilizations, and more.

-Here are just a few things to know before you visit the Field Museum.
+Here are just a few things to know before visiting the Field Museum in Chicago.

 About the Field Museum

 The Field Museum first opened in 1894, displaying a collection of artifacts originally assembled for the 1893 World’s Fair in Chicago.
 Today, the exhibits explore more than 4.6 billion years of natural history, from ancient Egypt to Qing Dynasty China to the prehistoric era and beyond.
 When you enter the museum, you’ll be greeted by one of its most famous residents — Máximo the Titanosaur, the largest dinosaur to ever walk the earth.
-And don’t miss SUE, the most complete T.rex ever discovered, in the second floor Evolving Planet gallery.
+And don’t miss SUE, the most complete T.rex ever discovered, in the Evolving Planet gallery.
+And make sure to spend time exploring the rest of the lakefront Chicago Museum Campus, including the Shedd Aquarium and the Adler Planetarium.

 Cyrus Tang Hall of China: Within five galleries, the 350 objects on display represent centuries of Chinese culture, including pottery, jades, bronzes, burial objects, ceramics, Buddhist sculptures, rubbings, textiles, and paintings.